smoreface/climbing-guidebooks/README.md

 ## How to cite this dataset

 Authors: Kimbrough Moore and Sarah Moir

-Title: USA Climbing Guidebook Dataset
+Title: Climbing Guidebook for USA Dataset

 Year Created: 2023

 This dataset uses the MIT license.